MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/query/fulltextcontains.md

 [!INCLUDE[NoSQL](../../includes/appliesto-nosql.md)]

-Returns a boolean indicating whether the string expression is contained in a specified property path.
+Returns a boolean indicating whether the keyword string expression is contained in a specified property path.

 ## Syntax